Extruder Calibration Guide (with calculator) – E Step Calibration

-When the printer is over-extruding, more filament is being pushed trough the nozzle.
+When the printer is over-extruding, more filament is being pushed through the nozzle.
 Because of this, the printed walls look bad, layer lines are uneven and the bottom and top layers.

 In the image below, the first cube is before extruder calibration, and the second one is after i calibrated the extruder.

-If under-extrusion is present, than you may find holes in the top layers and even in other parts of the print.
+If under-extrusion is present, then you may find holes in the top layers and even in other parts of the print.

 Prerequisites for Extruder Calibration